jessicadmiller/turnitin/README.md

 Main page of the application that defines the phrases and displays the results

 ### PhraseFinder
-Setup the data and returns the results of the phrase finder result
+Setup the data, figures out the phrase occurences and returns the results of the phrase finder result

 ### PhraseOccurrence
 Holds all the property information about a phrase.
 Includes count and the Phrase.

 ### PhraseFinderResult
-Handles counting and formatting the results.
+Handles formatting the results.

 ### Assumptions
 The first problem does not require a distinct list of phrases and the